Fujifilm X-A5 vs Leica CL

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Leica CL Manual.
+Further information on the features and operation of the X-A5 and CL can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Leica CL Manual.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Leica CL or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.